offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

     * independent events, Pr(B|A) is simply Pr(B).
     * dependent events, Pr(B|A) is calculated as the probability that both B and A happen divided by the probability that just A happens: Pr(A∩B) / Pr(A).

  * `{bm} similarity metric` - A metric used to measure how similar a pair of entities are to each other.
-Where as a distance metric must start at 0 for total similarity and grows based on how different the entities are, a similarity metric has no requirements for bounds on similarity or dissimilarity.
+Whereas a distance metric must start at 0 for total similarity and grows based on how different the entities are, a similarity metric has no requirements for bounds on similarity or dissimilarity.
 Examples of similarity metrics include ...

    * pearson similarity for gene expression vectors.
    * cosine similarity for gene expression vectors.